 In addition, I'm missing a discussion with regard to the implications of the study findings, specifically the implications to policy and prevention.
 There are a number of studies being conducted around the world attempting to reduce alcohol consumption and related problems at sporting events.
 The paper would benefit from referencing some of these studies, e.g., Kingsland et al. Syst Rev, 2016; Durbeej et al. BMC Publ Health, 2016; Elgán et al, ACER, 2018.
 That being said, the paper would benefit from highlighting where alcohol is consumed, i.e., in the home setting, pubs and bars, and the sport arena setting, and these are all potential settings for prevention that in the end should decrease different types of alcohol-related violence, including domestic violence.

 Cite these in the paper, and mention that the location is important.
 However, state here that we can’t go into detail about it because we don’t have the data.
-Even if we know an incident was within a domestic home, we don’t know if the drinking occurred there, or if they came home from the pub. (if applicable) adequacy of methodology, analysis and interpretation: The chosen statistical methods used in the current study seems appropriate given the research question and data.
+Even if we know an incident was within a domestic home, we don’t know if the drinking occurred there, or if they came home from the pub.
+[Just rewrite this paragraph and leave it at that.] (if applicable) adequacy of methodology, analysis and interpretation: The chosen statistical methods used in the current study seems appropriate given the research question and data.

 Thank you.
 We have taken extreme care on this.